MMarco94/compose-4-gtk/README.md

 ```
 ----

-A window with an header, and three buttons inside:
+A window with a header, and three buttons inside:
 ```kotlin
 fun main(args: Array<String>) {
     application("my.example.HelloApp", args) {